Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Peter H. Johansson for his valuable comments and for providing the publicly available \verb|KETJU| code.
-AB, JHK and JP are supported partly by the National Research Foundation of Korea (NRF) Grant NRF-2021R1C1C1005076, the BK-21 FOUR program through NRF, and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP)-Information Technology Research Center (ITRC) Grant IITP-2025-RS-2024-00437284.
+AB, JHK and JP are supported partly by the National Research Foundation of Korea (NRF) Grant NRF-2021R1C1C1005076, RS-2026-25484206, the BK-21 FOUR program through NRF, and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP)-Information Technology Research Center (ITRC) Grant IITP-2025-RS-2024-00437284.
 AB also receives support from the NRF, under grant number NRF-2020R1I1A3068803 and JP is supported by the NRF under grant number RS-2024-00394030.
 YT is supported by the NSF Grant PHY-2412701.
 YT would like to thank the Tom and Carolyn Marquez Chair Fund for its generous support and the Aspen Center for Physics (supported by NSF grant PHY-2210452).
 YT would also like to thank Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.

-\section{Dark matter density profiles}

-Here, we expound on the DM density profiles used.
-As mentioned in the main text, the outermost part of the DM halo, i.e., $r>r_{\rm sp}$ for CDM, and $r > r_c$ for SIDM, is described by the NFW profile:
+JHK thanks APCTP, Pohang, Korea, for its hospitality during the TRP program APCTP-2026-T02, from which this work benefited.

+\section{Dark Matter Density Profiles}